litovn/kubeflow-autopipe/README.md

    python3 autopipe.py -i path_to_dag_yaml
    ```

+## Features
+- **Automated Video Processing Pipeline**: Simplifies the process of video processing by automating the workflow through a predefined sequence of components.
+- **Modular Component System**: Utilizes a series of components defined by the user.
+- **Flexible Workflow Configuration**: Allows for easy customization of the pipeline through the `application_dag.yaml` configuration file, enabling users to define their own sequence of components and dependencies.
+- **Docker Image Building**: Automatically builds Docker images for each component in the pipeline, ensuring that the components are containerized and ready for execution.
+Docker Hub registry synchronization is also supported.
+- **Kubeflow Pipeline Execution**: Executes the pipeline in the Kubeflow environment, orchestrating the sequence of components and managing the workflow.
+- **Persistent Volume Container (PVC) Support**: Utilizes PVCs to store input media and output files, ensuring data persistence and efficient data management.
+- **Dex Static Credentials**: Supports the use of static credentials from both inside and outside the cluster without needing user interaction during authentication with the Dex identity provider, ensuring secure access to the Kubeflow environment.
+- **Large File Support**: Integrates with Git LFS to handle large files such as ONNX models, PBMM files, and scorer files, ensuring efficient management and versioning of large assets.

 ## License
 This project is open-sourced under the MIT License.
 See the LICENSE file for more details.